Postpartum bodies: Things you should know and how you can prepare

 The benefits of a healthy pelvic floor before are numerous.
-Exercising these muscles before and during pregnancy can decrease the weakening of the muscles caused by the strain of carrying a growing baby, decrease the risk of injury during vaginal birth and speed up recovery afterwards.
-A strong pelvic floor can also increase sexual pleasure for a woman and her partner, and has even been shown to reduce the length of time spent in active labour!
+Exercising these muscles before and during pregnancy can decrease the weakening of the muscles caused by the strain of carrying a growing baby, decrease the risk of injury during vaginal birth, and speed up recovery afterwards.
+A strong pelvic floor can also increase sexual pleasure for people and has even been shown to reduce the length of time spent in active labour!

-It is important to note that while the Perifit does help you to strengthen your pelvic floor, we do not recommend that you use it during pregnancy.
-We recommend that you perform manual Kegel exercises or work directly with your physiotherapist during pregnancy and recommend the usage of the Perifit for postpartum pelvic floor recovery at 6 weeks postpartum.
+It's important to note that while the Perifit Care Kegel trainer does help guide your pelvic floor training, we don't recommend that you use it during pregnancy.
+We recommend that you perform manual Kegel exercises or work directly with your physiotherapist during pregnancy and recommend the usage of the Perifit Care for postpartum pelvic floor recovery at 6 weeks postpartum.

 3. The mummy tummy